arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 m4_proxy_port = 5001
 ```

 This function is dedicated to retrieve data from M4 (Arduino layer).
-It will help you set the variables, such as sensor datas, to be pulled and be exposed at Linux layer.
+It will help you set the variables, such as sensor data, to be pulled and be exposed at Linux layer.
 With this, you will have the information available to be used within the Python script.

 ```
 def get_data_from_m4():